One Day Guide to Exploring Arches National Park

 • Sand Dune Arch Trail where you will hike through deep sand.
 This is 0.4 miles round trip

 • Fiery Furnace Viewpoint and Permit Area is a complicated trail that requires agility to explore.
-You can take this through a ticketed ranger led program or explore on your own with a permit both which can be obtained HERE.
+You can take this through a ticketed ranger led program or explore on your own with a permit which can be obtained online.

-• Tower Arch Trail which requires an 8 mile off road drive which can washout in rain storms and this hike goes up the rock wall and through a valley and sand dunes for an 2.6 mile round trip hike.
+• Tower Arch Trail which requires an 8 mile off road drive which can washout in rainstorms and this hike goes up the rock wall and through a valley and sand dunes for a 2.6-mile round trip hike.

 Devil’s Garden Campground

 Camping is available at Arches National Park.
-Devils Garden Campground is open year round.
+Devil’s Garden Campground is open year-round.
 March through October this campground is typically full and advanced reservations are recommended.
-November through April camping is on a first come, first served basis.
+November through February camping is on a first come, first served basis.

-51 Campsites include: drinking water, picnic table, grill and pit & flush toilets.
+Amenities: drinking water, picnic table, grill and vault & flush toilets.
+No showers.

-Fee: $25 pre night for individual sites.
+Fee: $25 per night for individual sites.
 Large group sites are also available.

 I hope you are enjoying my blog.
 I would love some feedback and what content you would love to see more of.
 Please leave a comment or email me at the link below.